girishpandit88/aws_helper_in_scala/ReadMe.md

-AWS Helper utilites in Scala
+AWS Helper utilities in Scala
 =========================================

 This project is designed to teach myself scala.
 At the same time I'll be adding aws helper functions which I can use in my daily code